bellroy/system-actor-model/README.md

 An Actor Model implementation on top of the Elm Application Framework

+## Demo

+The example Application can be found in action [here](https://tricycle.github.io/system-actor-model/).

 ## The Actor Model

 You can think of an Actor as an Elm application whitin an Elm application.